Swimming Pool Accident Attorney

 Common Types Of Swimming Pool Accidents

-Even though federal regulations associated with swimming pools were signed into the law in the year 2007, along with safe swimming awareness and education campaigns by the Consumer Product Safety Commission in the U.S, drowning is still a leading cause of fatalities in the US among children.
+Despite the fact that federal swimming pool standards were signed into law in 2007, as well as safe swimming awareness and education efforts by the Consumer Product Safety Commission in the United States, drowning is still a top cause of death among children in the United States.

-Unluckily, drowning is just one of the risks linked to swimming pools.
-There are several other ways that you can suffer an injury in a hot tub or swimming pool.
-Some of these include:
+Unfortunately, drowning is only one of the dangers associated with swimming pools.
+There are various different ways to injure yourself in a hot tub or swimming pool.
+Among them are the following:

 Diving Board Injuries

-Just about every list that contains safety tips on swimming will state that it is unsafe to dive into a pool when the water is less than 6 feet deep.
-There should also be clearly displayed signs on whether this activity is allowed.
-Hundreds of people land up needing urgent medical attention every year after they have suffered a spinal cord or traumatic brain injury from a diving accident.
+Almost every list of swimming safety guidelines will mention that diving into a pool while the water is less than 6 feet deep is dangerous.
+There should also be readily visible signage indicating whether or not this activity is permitted.
+Every year, hundreds of individuals require immediate medical treatment after suffering a spinal cord injury or traumatic brain damage in a diving accident.

-With all the activities that go on in and around pools and hot tubs, the areas that surround either a hot tub or pool can get slippery and wet, which can cause people to slip and fall which often results in injuries that range from minor bruises and scrapes onto more severe injuries such as broken bones.
+With all of the activities that take place in and around pools and hot tubs, the surfaces around either a hot tub or pool can get slippery and wet, causing individuals to slip and fall, resulting in injuries ranging from minor bruises and scratches to more serious injuries such as broken bones.

-A near-drowning can result in significant and in some cases lifelong brain injuries along with dramatic, and in some cases permanent, neurological and pulmonary damage.
+A near-drowning can cause serious, and in some cases irreversible, brain impairments, as well as dramatic, and in some cases permanent, neurological and pulmonary damage.

 Circulation Entrapment Injuries

-These injuries occur when the swimmer becomes trapped by a suction that is produced by the water that rushes out of a drain of a hot tub or swimming pool.
-The injuries that can arise from these incidents can be extremely severe from amputation to disembowelment.
+These injuries occur when a swimmer becomes caught by a suction created by the water that rushes out of a hot tub or swimming pool drain.
+These accidents can result in serious injuries ranging from amputation to disembowelment.

-The opportunities to sustain an injury are abundant around and in swimming pools.
-There are many swimming pools that do not have the basic protection measures in place to ensure swimmers remain safe.
-Some of the common examples of these safety hazards usually include:
+There are several ways to suffer an injury around and in swimming pools.
+Numerous swimming pools do not have the fundamental safety precautions in place to keep swimmers safe.
+Some of the most prevalent instances of these safety hazards are:

 - Lack of barriers or fences